Relationships

 Couples and Relationship Therapy

-There is a magic that happens between us when we are witnessed in our relational world; when what usually happens behind closed doors in our home, is being seen from a new perspective.
-Sometimes it’s enough to have a container to talk honestly about our relationship with our partner(s).
-And sometimes we need more guidance, which might come in the shape of receiving emotional attunement, learning how to provide this for one another, or skilling up in best practices that support secure attachment within relationships, monogamous or not.
+There is a magic that happens between us when we are witnessed in our relational world; when what usually happens behind closed doors, has a chance to breathe with a new perspective.
+Sometimes it’s enough to have a container to talk vulnerably with our partner(s).
+And other times we need more guidance.
+In my practice, this guidance might come in the shape of receiving emotional attunement, learning how to provide this for one another, or skilling up in best practices that support secure attachment within relationships—monogamous or not.